 Any less than this and problems may occur with patches of resin coming up and/or cracks appearing on the resin surface.
 As a resin drive is hand laid there may be slight variations but there should be no variance of more than 1mm.
 For a patio or pathway the depth can be 12mm (minimum) as these areas will not have any vehicular traffic.

-2. Movement of sub base
+2. Movement of Sub Base

-If the resin drive has been laid on top of tarmac or concrete, attention should be paid to where expansion joints have been cut (for concrete only).
-This is because concrete moves due to temperature change.
+If the resin drive has been laid on top of tarmac or concrete, attention should be paid to where control joints have been cut (for concrete only).
+This is because concrete moves due to temperature changes.
 If resin is laid on top and the concrete moves, so will the resin surface and a crack will appear.
 If a resin driveway is laid on top of neither…(and this happens) expect to get finished work that looks like this…..

-3. Cracks on a resin drive
+3. Cracks on a Resin Drive

-4. Resin drive problems – Colour
+4. Resin Drive Problems – Colour

-The colour of the aggregates used does not change but depending on which colour of aggregate is used will affect the final finished look.
+The colour of stone (aggregates) does not change but depending on which colour of aggregate is used will affect the final finished look.
 When resin is mixed it has a slight beige colour.

 5. Resin drive problems – Streaking

 Finally, when resin is mixed with aggregate is should always be mixed for 3 mins.
 If mixed any longer than this, it may cause the stones to absorb resin.
-The end result may leave a streaking appearance or stripes.
+And this may result with a streaking appearance or stripes.

-It is always best to lay a resin driveway on a dry day.
+It’s always best to lay a resin driveway on a dry day.
 The difference in resin setting times can vary depending whether in the summer or winter (but only by around 7-8 minutes).